nslee333/dev-folder/weather_app/project_notes.md

   - Update realtime => current
   - Add a default display if api doesn't return in time?

+  - Might need to export non-side effect functions to outside of the App component.

 Need to sustain default location and savedCities between renders.